 - On May 7, 2005, 118 members of the first co-ed class graduated.

-- In November 2005, the Thrive Learning Center (previously the Academic Support Center) for Students with Learning Differences opened.
+- In November 2005, the Academic Support Center for Students with Learning Differences opened.
+In 2021 it was renamed as the Thrive Learning Center to better reflect its student-centered purpose.

 - By fall 2011, enrollment had grown to a record 2,156 students with 1,346 full-time undergraduates.